These free online courses have been developed for everyone in response to the global Coronavirus pandemic.

-The course is free to access for everyone.
-Click on the above image to begin.
+The courses are free to access for everyone.
+Click on the above images to begin.

 The arrival and spread of a new virus (COVID-19), also known as Coronavirus, affecting the health of our population is a cause for concern for many of us.

 This worry may impact on our mental health and our behaviour.
 Understanding our reactions and what we can do to live well through this time can help.

 Our body’s automatic survival reactions will kick in and we may react in unexpected ways, e.g. feel helpless, feel angry, feel selfish, hide away, denial and disbelief, have intrusive scary thoughts of the future, feel protective of others, or make jokes about it.

 Watching news at every opportunity

 Hiding away from others

 What can help in a crisis situation

 Try to focus on the small necessary activities of daily living.
 Sleep and rest.
 Establish a routine.
 Eat well.
 Take a walk.

 Stay connected to people in ways that are possible.
 Use social media and phone calls instead of face to face if you are in isolation.
 Share your worries if you want.
 If not, talk to people about everyday things.